cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 ## <a id='org'></a>Organization ##
-> In Cloud Foundry, an Organization is a group of users that work on the same, or related, applications and services.
-Users in an Organization can have varying permissions to resources associate with the Organization.
+> In Cloud Foundry, an organization is a group of users that work on the same, or related, applications and services.
+Users in an organization can have varying permissions to resources associated with the organization.
+Organizations contain [Spaces](#space).
+<br><br>

+> For more information see [Organizations and Spaces](../../using/managing-apps/orgs-and-spaces.html).

 ## <a id='package'></a>package ##